hownbey/portfolio/code-block-troubleshooting.md

 return fetch(\`/api/paypal/orders/\${orderID}/capture/
 ```

-The backslash tells Gatsby to display the character instead of reading it to render the page.
+The backslash tells Gatsby to display the character instead of using the character to render the page.
 When in doubt, put a backslash before a funky character in the code block and see if that makes the page work.

 ## Align code with the left-hand side of the block